New!

 New! is a British weekly magazine, specialising in celebrity news and is published by Reach plc, which also oversees OK! magazine, the Daily Mirror, Daily Express and Daily Star.

 Profile

 New! was first published in March 2003.
-The slogan runs, "if it's hot, it's here".
+Its slogan is, "if it's hot, it's here".

 It features columnists Peter Andre and Kerry Katona.
 A new issue is published every Tuesday.